eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 are generated with a user-defined service period based on a simulation of the lines.

+# Importing Sidewalks

+By default (osmNetconvert.typ.xml), only dedicated edges for pedestrians will be built and all other roads (except motorway) will permit pedestrians on all lanes.
+For a [pedestrian simulation](../../Simulation/Pedestrians.md#building_a_network_for_pedestrian_simulation), sidewalks are needed and pedestrians should be forbidden on most road lanes.

+OSM data coverage and definition style for sidewalks varies by region which may require different import options to achieve adequate sidewalk coverage.

+## Sidewalks from typemap

+By adding a typemap such as {{SUMO_HOME}}/data/osmNetconvertPedestrians.typ.xml, sidewalks of a pre-configured width a added to a specific set of road types and all non-sidewalk lanes are forbidden for pedestrians.

+OSM-sidewalk data will only be considered if it explicitly disables sidewalks on an edge.
+This ensures good sidewalk coverage but may lead to double-sidewalks if OSM modellers have added the "sidewalks" as parallel foot paths edges.

+### Sidwalks from OSM

+By setting option **--osm.sidewalks**, all sidewalk data from OSM will be loaded.
+When combined with a typemap such as {{SUMO_HOME}}/data/osmNetconvertPedestrians.typ.xml, the typemap will only be used to configure sidewalk widths but no extra sidewalks will be added.

+This definition style prevents double-sidewalks but may lead to missing sidewalks wherever OSM modellers did not add sidewalk information.

+[osmWebWizard](../../Tutorials/OSMWebWizard.md) uses this style beginning with version 1.11.0.

 # Importing OSM Data via Python/ Overpass API

 Another way to get OSM data is to query via the Overpass API, e.g. with